FCAA is Saskatchewan’s financial and consumer marketplace regulator.

 *Are there any exceptions to the rule that pre-paid purchase cards, including gift cards and gift certificates, cannot have an expiry date?

-An expiry date is ONLY allowed for pre-paid purchase cards that are issued for charitable purposes, or where the card has not been purchased. (eg. As part of a rebate program).
+An expiry date is ONLY allowed for pre-paid purchase cards that are issued for charitable purposes, or where the consumer provides nothing of value for the card (eg. as part of an advertising promotion).

 Are there any exceptions to the rule that there can be no fees charged for pre-paid purchase cards, including gift cards?

-Fees are ONLY allowed where a card is issued for charitable purposes or the card has not been purchased.
+Fees are ONLY allowed where a card is issued for charitable purposes or where the consumer provides nothing of value for the card.
 Fees are also allowed to customize pre-paid purchase cards and to replace lost or stolen cards.

 Do the rules apply to pre-paid telephone cards?